Serous cystadenoma of the pancreas, also referred as microcystic adenoma, is an uncommon type of benign cystic pancreatic neoplasm.

 Treatment and prognosis

-Most lesions are observed without treatment 5.
+Most lesions should be observed without treatment, unless there is diagnostic uncertainty or significant associated symptomatology 5,17.
 They are benign lesions and do not recur once resected 4.

 General imaging differential considerations on cross-sectional imaging include: